CongducPham/PEPR_AgriFutur/Gateway/README.md

 Default configuration for the customized gateway
 ===

-This configuration works out-of-the box with the `Generic_Simple_Sensor_Node` Arduino code.
+This configuration works out-of-the box with the `Generic_Simple_Sensor_Node` Arduino code used to build a default capacitive device and a default tensionmeter device.

 - LoRaWAN mode (single channel)
 - Cayenne LPP data format